icann/resolver-testbed/README.md

 ## Installation and Requirements

-The testbed has been tested on Ubuntu workstation (and derivatives like Xubuntu), as well as MacOS.
+The testbed has been tested on MacOS, and should run similarly on Ubuntu workstation (and derivatives like Xubuntu).

-Install the testbed by cloning from GitHub at <https://github.com/icann/resolver-testbed>.
+Install the testbed by following [the setup instructions](https://github.com/icann/resolver-testbed/blob/master/setup-and-running.md).

 You need to have Python 3 installed.
-Other than the standard library, you also need a recent version of the [Fabric library](http://www.fabfile.org/). `pip install fabric` will work.
+Other than the standard library, you also need a recent version of the [Fabric library](http://www.fabfile.org/). `pip3 install fabric` should work.

 VMs are kept in [VirtualBox](https://www.virtualbox.org/).
 On Ubuntu hosts, use `sudo apt install -y virtualbox` instead of installing from the software store.

 The VMs are all accessed using the "root" user only.

-@@ MORE REQUIREMENTS WILL GO HERE @@

 ## Other Documents